-Risk monitoring and reporting is a key Risk Management process which allows maintaining Business Functions, Top Management, BoD and also Supervisory Authority aware and informed on the risk profile development, risk trends and breaches of Risk Tolerances.
+Risk monitoring and reporting is a key Risk Management process which allows maintaining Risk Owners, ExCo, BoD and also the Supervisory Authority aware and informed on the risk profile development, risk trends and breaches of Risk Tolerances.

 The Own Risk and Solvency Assessment (ORSA) is the main risk reporting process, coordinated by the Risk Management Function.
 Its purpose is to provide the assessment of risks and of the overall solvency needs on a current and forward-looking basis.
-The ORSA process ensures ongoing assessment of the solvency position in line with the Strategic Plan and Capital Management Plan, followed by a regular communication of ORSA Results to the Supervisory Authority after BoD approval.
+The ORSA process ensures ongoing assessment of the solvency position in line with the Strategic Plan and Capital Management Plan, followed by a regular communication of ORSA results to the Supervisory Authority after BoD approval.
+In case of negative developments of the solvency position / risk profile corresponding measures are proposed by the control functions and discussed with the BoD.
 More details are provided in section B.3.3.